A few important facts regarding OAuth security¶

 os.urandomrather than the default

-randombased on the effecient but not truly random Mersenne Twister.
+randombased on the efficient but not truly random Mersenne Twister.
 Predictable tokens allow attackers to bypass virtually all defences OAuth provides.

 - Timing attacks are real and more than possible if you host your